Severe Weather Statement issued for Bureau by NWS - NewsBreak

 Severe Weather Statement issued for Bureau by NWS

 Effective: 2021-08-09 20:02:00 CDT Expires: 2021-08-10 02:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 This storm has a history of producing tornadoes.
 Seek shelter now!
-Target Area: Bureau A TORNADO WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR CENTRAL BUREAU COUNTY At 803 PM CDT, a severe thunderstorm capable of producing a tornado was located over Tiskilwa, or near Princeton, moving southeast at 10 mph.
-HAZARD...Tornado.
+Target Area: Bureau A TORNADO WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR CENTRAL BUREAU COUNTY At 804 PM CDT, a severe thunderstorm capable of producing a tornado was located over Tiskilwa, or near Princeton, moving southeast at 10 mph.
+HAZARD...Tornado and quarter size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Princeton and Tiskilwa.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov
+TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 INalerts.weather.gov

 Comments / 0